 The parking area is a small gravel pull off along Route 28 about 2.4 miles southwest of Raquette Lake.
-The right path leads to the Flow.
-Left goes 1.7 miles to Eighth Lake canoe carry and lean-to.
+It is typically not plowed in winter.

 This is an easy hike over level ground.
 A path from the parking lot leads you to the main trail.
 To the right, a path leads to Brown's Tract.
 Left goes 1.7 miles to Eighth Lake.
 It's a short 0.6 mile hike down the easy and wide path to Brown's Tract, where a 0.5-mile long raised bridge boardwalk takes paddlers to the water of Browns Tract Flow, which leads out to Raquette Lake.